The Invasion (professional wrestling): The Alliance rebounds

-End of the invasion: Survivor Series 2001
+Survivor Series 2001: End of The Invasion

-On the November 5 airing of Raw, Vince McMahon countered Kurt Angle's defection by stating that a member of Team Alliance would defect during a match at the upcoming Survivor Series.
-Steve Austin came out to confront Vince about it, and Vince stated that Austin would be the one to defect.
-Because of this announcement, many Alliance members began to distrust Austin, who vehemently denied the charges and called Vince a liar.
+On the November 5 airing of Raw, Mr. McMahon countered Kurt Angle's defection by stating that a member of Team Alliance would defect during the Team WWF vs. Team Alliance match at the upcoming Survivor Series.
+Steve Austin came out to confront McMahon about it, and McMahon stated that Austin would be the one to defect.
+Because of this announcement, many Alliance members began to distrust Austin, who vehemently denied the charges and called McMahon a liar.
 Austin went on to interrogate members of Team Alliance, questioning Booker T and sitting Rob Van Dam down in a room with a light shining on him.
 That same night The Rock won the WCW Championship from Chris Jericho, but Jericho assaulted The Rock in the ring following the match.

-All of this led to a Winner Take All match at Survivor Series, which pitted Team WWF (The Rock, Chris Jericho, The Undertaker, Kane, and Big Show) against Team Alliance (Stone Cold Steve Austin, Kurt Angle, Booker T, Rob Van Dam, and Shane McMahon).
+All of this led to the "Winner Take All" match at Survivor Series, which pitted Team WWF (The Rock, Chris Jericho, The Undertaker, Kane, and Big Show) against Team Alliance (Stone Cold Steve Austin, Kurt Angle, Booker T, Rob Van Dam, and Shane McMahon).
 The final three men in the match were The Rock and Jericho vs. Austin.
 Jericho was eliminated and, to continue the feud between the two men, attacked The Rock with a Breakdown, even though Jericho's future was on the line if The Rock lost.
 The Rock and Austin continued to battle it out, each stealing and reversing their signature maneuvers and the referee was knocked down in the match.
-Austin Stone Cold Stunnered the Rock and pinned him, but there was no referee to count it.
+Austin hit a Stunner on The Rock and pinned him, but there was no referee to count it.
 Austin approached the downed referee to try to revive him.
-As this was occurring, Angle ran to the ring, picked up the WWF Championship belt, and nailed Austin with it, revealing himself to be the defector to which McMahon was referring to the entire time.
+As this was occurring, Angle ran to the ring, picked up the WWF Championship belt, and nailed Austin with it, revealing himself to be the defector to which Mr. McMahon was referring to the entire time.
 The Rock got up to his feet and followed this with a Rock Bottom and a pin on Austin, to which the referee woke up and groggily counted the three count.
 Team WWF prevailed, thus ending the storyline.

-It was also on this night that several titles were unified; Edge defeated Test to unify the WCW United States Championship and the WWF Intercontinental Championship, while The Dudley Boyz beat The Hardy Boyz in a Steel Cage match to unify the WCW Tag Team Championship with the WWF Tag Team Championship.
-The final ECW member, Jazz, made her debut during a Six Pack Challenge for the vacant WWF Women's Championship, which was won by Trish Stratus.
+It was also on this night that several titles were unified; Edge defeated Test to unify the WCW United States Championship and the WWF Intercontinental Championship, while The Dudley Boyz beat The Hardy Boyz in a steel cage match to unify the WCW Tag Team Championship with the WWF Tag Team Championship.
+The final member of The Alliance, ECW's Jazz, made her debut during a Six Pack Challenge match for the vacant WWF Women's Championship, which was won by Trish Stratus.